cloudflare/cloudflare-docs/content/support/Speed/Optimization - File Size/What will Cloudflare compress.md

 Cloudflare's reverse proxy is also able to convert between compressed formats and uncompressed formats, meaning that it can pull content from a customer's origin server via gzip and serve it to clients uncompressed (or vice versa).
 This is done independently of caching.

 {{<Aside type="warning">}}
-Please note: The Accept-Encoding header is not respected and will be removed.
+Please note: The `Accept-Encoding` header is not respected between Cloudflare and the origin and will be removed.
 {{</Aside>}}